Change directory back to the path/folder most recently stored

 If a bad switch is given %ERRORLEVEL% = 1

 POPD is an internal command.
-If Command Extensions are disabled PUSHD and POPD will not create temporary drive letters.
+If Command Extensions are disabled the PUSHD command will no longer map temporary drives to UNC paths, and POPD will not delete such drives.

 "It's amazing how low you go to get high" - John Lennon